sigi73/Josh_Sid_ACS/Project1/Project1.md

 | 5000 x 5000   |	512	|
 | 10000 x 10000 | 2048 |

+<img src="https://media.discordapp.net/attachments/366025595257225229/810259659239718920/unknown.png" width="800">

+<img src="https://media.discordapp.net/attachments/366025595257225229/810259773479714816/unknown.png" width="800">
+## Analysis and conclusion

 From the results of these tests, the difference of running time of all of these different multiplication for both 2-byte fixed-point and 4-byte floating point are all negligible for most situations until the multiplication between two 2500 x 2500 matrices.
 At this point, for the 2-byte fixed-point matricies, the naive and the SIMD multiplications execute at around the same speed until they diverge at the 5000 x 5000 matrix multiplication.
 Here the SIMD multiplication is trending to be faster than the naive but is still slower than the block multiplication for the current scale.
 For the 4-byte floating-point multiplications, the overall trend is the same as the 2-byte fixed-point multiplications.
 The one major difference is that the SIMD multiplication for the 4-byte floating-point matrices is faster than the block multiplication for the 10000 x 10000 matrix multiplication.
 Looking at this trend, the SIMD multiplication fot the 2-byte fixed-point may become faster than the block multiplication for larger matrices.

-<img src="https://media.discordapp.net/attachments/366025595257225229/810259659239718920/unknown.png" width="800">

-<img src="https://media.discordapp.net/attachments/366025595257225229/810259773479714816/unknown.png" width="800">
+In conclustion, for very large matrix multiplications, the use of SIMD instructions may greatly reduce the overall run time and be the most optimal solution for that test case.
+For smaller test cases however, the implementation of the matrix multiplication does not matter as much unless when processes that go down to the microsecond are of concern.